 This doesn’t happen very often but when it does, it is in the woods.
-He is speaking from what seems to be personal experience and describes coming upon the first “house of STRAW.”
-At this point the perspective shifts and the speaker is describing the sights and feelings of a wolf.
+He is speaking from what seems to be a personal experience and describes coming upon the first “house of STRAW.”
+At this point, the perspective shifts and the speaker is describing the sights and feelings of a wolf.
 This creature is surprised and pleased to have found the house.
 He licks his lips in anticipation, knowing that the straw house will be easy to breach.

-In the next lines he speaks out loud and says to himself that now the pig has “‘had his chips.’”
+In the next lines, he speaks out loud and says to himself that now the pig has “‘had his chips.’”
 His time is up and he should be prepared to die, all because of his shoddy construction.
 The wolf then yells out loud to the resident of the home.
 He tells the pig to let him in or he’ll blow down the house.
 Here a reader encounters the familiar words of the wolf in the story of The Three Little Pigs.

 The next stanza is only ten lines long.
-Within this section Dahl changes perspective again and takes the reader inside the straw house.
+Within this section, Dahl changes perspective again and takes the reader inside the straw house.
 This is an interesting departure from the original tale as the reader sees the situation from the perspective of the wolf, the pig, and the omniscient narrator.
 After hearing the wolf’s threat the pig “began to pray.”
 His words do nothing and the wolf starts to blow on the house, as promised.